 Next, create the front-end WordPress form with Gravity Forms.

-Make sure that your form includes the Gravity Forms signature field, as well as fields for any additional information that you want to collect and/or include in your signed PDF document:
+Make sure that your WordPress form includes the Gravity Forms signature field, as well as field values for any additional e-signature information that you want to collect and/or include in your signed PDF document:

 Feel free to include conditional logic if needed.